Best Seventies Adventure

 - 1977.
 Terry Brooks’s fantasy/sf adventure The Sword of Shannara.

 - 1978.
 Paula Gosling’s crime adventure A Running Duck.
+It’s been called one of the 30 essential crime reads written by women in the last 100 years.

 - 1978.
 Victor Canning’s Arthurian fantasy adventure The Immortal Wound.
 Part three of the 1976–78 Crimson Chalice trilogy.
 Along the lines of Henry Treece’s The Great Captains (1956).
 Considered one of the better Arthur retellings.